-- Oral History, Gender and Women’s History, Labour History and Radicalism, Ethnicity and Children’s History
+- Oral History, Gender and Women’s History, Labour History and Radicalism, Ethnicity and Children’s History; History of Internment

-- History of Western Canada, Gender and Women’s History, Public History
+- Public History, History of Western Canada, Gender and Women’s History

 - “Generation Gap: Canada’s Postwar Ukrainian Left,” in Re-imagining Ukrainian Canadians: History, Politics, and Identity, Rhonda L. Hinther and Jim Mochoruk, eds., Toronto: University of Toronto Press, 2011.

 - “Raised in the Spirit of the Class Struggle: Children, Youths, and the Interwar Ukrainian Left in Canada,” Labour/Le Travail, no. 60 (2007): 43-76.